M. Karunanidhi: Elections contested and positions held

 Karunanidhi contested and won in all Tamil Nadu Assembly general elections (then Madras) since 1957 except 1984 when he didn't contest the election.
-He resigned immediately after being elected in 1991, due to the routing of his party (only 2 seats out of 234).
+He was elected in 1991 assembly election but resigned shortly thereafter, due to the reviving of his party, the DMK has secured only in 2 seats out of 234.
+He did not contest from more than one constituency in any single election.